French Socialist heavyweights shun Strauss-Kahn

 Hollande leads conservative President Nicolas Sarkozy by around 10 percentage points in opinion polls, after beating him into first place in an April 22 first round, but his campaign team is keen to avoid any upsets ahead of next Sunday's runoff.

-The interview was an unwelcome reminder for Socialists of the dramatic downfall of the man who was initially the runaway favorite to win their presidential nomination.
+The interview was an unwelcome reminder for Socialists of the dramatic downfall of the man who was initially the runaway favourite to win their presidential nomination.

 It prompted Sarkozy to challenge Strauss-Kahn to take his allegations to a law court or remain silent.